rifaterdemsahin/SonarQube/8_Packing/2_scripts/generator/3_script.md

 Mastering SonarQube: From Technical Debt to Development Excellence

-### 👋 Engaging Opening
+### Script: 👋 Engaging Opening
 **Hook:** From Infra Debt to Dev Setup – Launching with GitHub Codespaces

-Script: Welcome!
+Talking Head: Welcome!
 Technical debt hinders speed and quality.
 SonarQube helps manage it.
 Integrate it for code analysis, debt reduction, and production-ready releases.
 Build a strong foundation, one clean commit at a time.

 ### 🧑‍🏫 Instructor Introduction

 **Hook:** only 3 things to learn

 Script: Hello, I'm Rifat Erdem Sahin.
 With extensive IT experience, I've delivered many projects globally.
 At Accenture, I used SonarQube to ensure code quality and maintainability.
+I soon realised the technical debt is the reason why the projects come to stop.
+With the rise of AI it becomes more and more important how to manage it as the code is written by AI faster and more very single day.

 ### 🗺️ Course Overview